mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052-4054_ROM_Checksums/README.md

 This BASIC program requires the 4052/4054 Diagnostic ROM Pack.
+This ROM Pack diagnoses bad memory and bad ROMs so you can repair your computer.

 Jos Dreesen has designed a replacement since this ROM Pack is so rare.
 See Jos' post if you would like to purchase his ROM Pack: